nfriedli/as1994.ch/content/de/science.md

 Financial markets and communication (2011)

 **University of Zurich**
-Conference «The Significance of Media in Science and Research » (2011)
+Conference «The Significance of Media in Science and Research» (2011)

 **University of Zurich**
 Media effects and stock prices (2010)